Z. B. Hudson Books

 Currently rewriting my manuscript.
 Think of it as the original story, but with more heart.

-For veteran NYPD Inspector Martin Clark, the law is a joke and the city's untouchable criminals are the punchline.
+For veteran NYPD Inspector Martin Clark, the law is a joke, and the city's untouchable criminals are the punchline.
 Fed up with a system that lets killers walk free, he devises an audacious and illegal plan: to ignite a full-scale war between the mafia factions and let the underworld destroy itself.

-When their plan triggers a horrifying chain reaction of counter-kidnappings and betrayals, the line between cop and criminal evaporates.
+When their plan triggers a horrifying chain reaction of betrayals, the line between cop and criminal evaporates.
 With their own families in the crosshairs and a body count rising on all sides, the simple plan for justice becomes a desperate fight for survival where the only rule is to be the last one standing.

 Copyright © 2012